landamessenger/landa-messenger-node/README.md

 Landa Messenger JavaScript API for sending messages to chats.

-Check the documentation in [https://landamessenger.com/integration](Landa Messenger Integrations).
+Check the documentation in [Landa Messenger Integration](https://landamessenger.com/integration).